PHASE 3 OF 7

 Deliberate Carefully

-• The core idea — pivoting mid-hackathon costs hours
+• Core idea: pivoting mid-event costs hours

-• Team composition — roles set the trajectory
+• Team composition: roles set the trajectory

 Take your time